bosankus/ReposNews/README.md

 The news search `SEARCH_KEYWORD` is hardcoded currently as *abuse*

+## Updates 25.02.2022:
+- Showing current temperature of 'Kolkata' and city name on main screen, UI updated.
+Used OpenWeather
+- ViewModel class name changed, also StateFlow migration is done.
+No more LiveData.

 ## Updates 21.02.2022:
 - UI updated for top headlines.
 - Top headlines now connected to UI from data source.